 Needless to say, that didn’t work out too well for either of us.

 About 6 months after that, I had a subscription to a bunch of muscle/fitness/bodybuilding type magazines, and instead of creating my own bad workout routine again, I decided to use one of the supposedly amazing “gain-30lbs-of-muscle-in-just-2-days!” programs they contained.

 The awesome looking bodybuilders used and recommended them, so they must work… right?
-Wrong.
+Yeah, not quite.
 Without the infinite amount of drugs every single one of those guys were taking, these routines were all completely and utterly useless.

 Cut to about a year later, and I had wasted nearly 3 years of my time, effort and money on workout programs and diet plans that sucked, supplements, magazines and equipment that were useless, and took absolutely horrible advice from the many clueless idiots who filled my gym.